 Working with a developer portal improves many different aspects of your organization:

-- Unified platform - concentrating the organization's assets and tasks in one place provides an end-to-end experience for developers, thus helping all involved parties to stay on the same page throughout development; imagine a world where the developer only has one tab on their browser - the developer portal
+- One platform - concentrating the organization's assets and tasks in one place provides an end-to-end experience for developers, thus helping all involved parties to stay on the same page throughout development; imagine a world where the developer only has one tab on their browser - the developer portal

 Who Interacts With a Developer Portal?

-Developer portals are not only for developers.
-In fact, multiple players can interact in the ecosystem the portal creates.
-Let’s take a closer look at the different players and their roles in the portal:
+Developer portals are not only for developers or devops.
+In fact, additional roles can benefit from the ecosystem the portal creates.

-- NOC - understand affected assets by security incidents.
+- NOC - use the understand assets that are affected by security incidents.
 For example, being able to track affected k8s clusters by the log4j open source vulnerability;

-- CI/CD pipelines - ue the developer portal to fetching data from the Software Catalog to make real-time automated decisions such as deploying a service if it passed the maturity test (operations, security, etc.).
+- CI/CD pipelines - ue the developer portal to fetching data from the Software Catalog to make real-time automated decisions such as deploying a service if it passed a maturity test (operations, security, etc.) or other thresholds.

 Components of a Developer Portal